aksiome/bookshelf/docs/index.md

 ## 🤝 Contribution

-If you have any questions about the project or want to discuss something, join [our Discord](https://discord.gg/MkXytNjmBt) server.
+Have questions or want to talk about the project?
+Join the [Discord](https://discord.gg/MkXytNjmBt) server.

-If you want to contribute, please refer to the [contribution docs](https://docs.mcbookshelf.dev/en/latest/contribute/index.html) for more information.
+Want to help?
+See the [contribution](https://docs.mcbookshelf.dev/en/latest/contribute/index.html) section.

 ```{toctree}
 :hidden: